material-components/material-components-web-react/packages/button/README.md

-icon | Element | Icon to render within root element. children | String | Text to be displayed within root element. disabled | Boolean | Disables button if true.
+icon | Element | Icon to render within root element. children | String | Text to be displayed within root element. disabled | Boolean | Disables button if true. href | String | Sets a hyperlink & converts the button into an anchor tag.

 ## Sass Mixins